questdb/mindsdb-tutorial/README.md

 [Adding QuestDB as a datasource](#adding-questdb-as-a-datasource).

-We can query it leveraging the full power of QuestDB's unique SQL syntax (SELECT queries only) because statements are sent over from MindsDB to QuestDB through a python client library that uses the postgres-wire-protocol and are not interpreted by MindsDB itself (MindsDB does not support QuestDB's syntax - To access it you first need to **USE questdb**, which in effect activates the datasource):
+We can query it leveraging the full power of QuestDB's unique SQL syntax (SELECT queries only) because statements are sent from MindsDB to QuestDB, through a python client library that uses the postgres-wire-protocol, and are not interpreted by MindsDB itself (MindsDB does not support QuestDB's syntax - You first need to **USE questdb**):

 ```bash
 mysql> USE questdb --> MANDATORY;